University Challenge 2025–26

-The 55th series of University Challenge began on 14 July 2025 on BBC Two.
+The 55th series of University Challenge began on 14 July 2025 on BBC Two, and finished on 20 April 2026, with the University of Manchester triumphing for a record-equalling fifth time, over the University of Edinburgh.

 Twenty-eight teams were selected for the televised episodes, of which the University of Lincoln, Harper Adams University and Green Templeton College, Oxford made their University Challenge debuts.